giuliachiola/super-blog-content/tutorials/blog-crossposting.md

 ### 1. Organize ideas

 I do not stare at the screen praying myself to have a brilliant idea for a new post.
-Surprisingly, ideas come to me doing my everyday work 🙃 When I find myself in some tricky bug or issue to resolve, I take notes about the problem I had, how I approached it and finally how I solved it (yep, also if it is just a workaround!).
+Surprisingly, ideas come to me doing my everyday work 🙃 When I find myself in some tricky bug or issue to resolve, I take notes about the problem, how I approached it and finally how I solved it (yep, also if it is just a workaround!).

-I take notes with [Notion](https://www.notion.so/), an awesome tool a ~collegue~ friend recommended for taking notes, to-do lists, tables and a million other things to organize all your life.
+I take notes with [Notion](https://www.notion.so/), an awesome tool a ~~collegue~~ friend recommended for taking notes, to-do lists, tables and a million other things to organize all your life.

-I've always been a big fan of Google Sheets and its tables, so I created a table in Notion to keep all my posts organized.
+I've always been a big fan of Google Sheets and its spreadsheets, so I created a table in Notion to keep all my posts organized.

 The table is quite simple, each row is a post and has some attributes:

 - action (we will see it in a moment)
 - post title
 - status
-- some detailed statuses
+- some checkboxes options
 - notes

 ![Notion posts list](https://res.cloudinary.com/giuliachiola/image/upload/v1635230196/super-blog/27-cross-posting/posts-notion_fuu6ha.png)